 Do yourself a favor and add this special Christmas cookie recipe, Sugar Plum Shortbread Christmas Cookies, to your baking list this season.
 Your family and friends will love you for it!
 Trust me.

-- ¼ cup (27 grams) finely chopped toasted pecans, see Notes
+- ¼ cup (27 g) finely chopped toasted pecans, see Recipe Notes

-- 6 tablespoons (75 grams) granulated sugar or vanilla sugar, see Notes
+- 6 tablespoons (75 g) granulated cane sugar or vanilla sugar, see Recipe Notes

-- Homemade or prepared Sugar Plum Jam, such as Stonewall Kitchen®, or favorite red jam, strained
+- Homemade or prepared Sugar Plum Jam, or favorite red jam, strained

 - Granulated sugar, for sprinkling

 Arrange oven rack in lower third of oven and preheat oven to 325ºF (165ºC).
 Line two baking sheets with parchment paper; set aside.
 Alternatively, lightly grease two baking sheets before using.